-From what the inspector observed, there was evidence that the four residents living in the centre received quality care in which their independence was promoted.
+From what the inspector observed and what residents told the inspector, it was evident that the four residents living in the centre received quality care in which their independence was promoted.
 Appropriate governance and management systems were in place which ensured that appropriate monitoring of the services provided was completed in line with the requirements of the regulations.
+There were worn surfaces in a number of areas in the kitchen but a new kitchen was ordered which it was proposed would be installed early in the new year.

 The centre comprised of a two storey, five bed-roomed house.
 It was in a quiet residential area in a town in county Kildare and within walking distance of a range of local amenities.
 The centre was registered to accommodate four adult residents and there were no vacancies at the time of inspection.
-The majority of residents in the centre required low levels of support with their activities of daily living.
+The majority of residents required low levels of support with their activities of daily living and were independent in many aspects of their day.